 Hearing Aids - Medical research has shown in a JAMA (Journal of the American Medical Association) April 16, 2003, Vol. 289, No. 15 article concluding that the best tested and proven treatment for sensorineural hearing loss is hearing aids.
 Amplifying sound by programming hearing aids specifically for each threshold for a person with hearing loss will allow that person to hear as normally as possible.
 While hearing aids are not a cure for tinnitus, hearing sound normally can mask and in some cases eliminate the symptoms of tinnitus.
-Some of the hearing aids that can provide tinnitus therapy are displayed on this website they include, Siemens hearing aids.

 Electronic Stimulus - One therapy that has had promising results is a device made by a company called Neuromonics.
 The device is called The Oasis.
 This device is an FDA cleared, patented and is clinically proven with documented long-term significant tinnitus relief and is available only with a prescription.
 The Oasis is a small, lightweight device with headphones.
 It delivers modified, precisely designed music embedded with an acoustic neural stimulus.
 These sounds are customized for each person's tinnitus and audiological profile.
 The sounds stimulate the auditory pathway to promote neural plastic changes.
 Over time, new connections train the brain to filter out tinnitus disturbance, thereby providing long-term relief from symptoms.